 On top of this, the balance is also higher than a conforming mortgage, which means more financial loss for lenders if you fall behind on payments.

 To compensate for these added risks, lenders will sometimes charge higher interest rates to jumbo loan borrowers.
-However, you might be able to find competitive mortgage rates as long as you shop around.
+However, you might be able to find competitive jumbo loan rates as long as you shop around.

-Credible Operations, Inc. makes comparing rates from multiple lenders easy — and you can see your rates from our partner lenders in the table below in just a few minutes.
+Credible makes comparing rates from multiple lenders easy — and you can see your rates from our partner lenders in the table below in just a few minutes.

 Learn More: How to Get the Best Mortgage Rates